superRaytin/paginationjs/docs/en.md

 Custom label for the `Next` button.
 Default is `&raquo;`.
 Which is the symbol '&raquo;'.

 ### ellipsisText <em>string</em>
-Custom text for the ellipsis button.
+Custom label for the ellipsis button.
 Default is `...`.

 ### goButtonText <em>string</em>
-Custom text for the `Go` button.
+Custom label for the `Go` button.
 Default is `Go`.

 ### formatNavigator <em>string | function(currentPage, totalPage, totalNumber)</em>
 Formats the navigator according to the specified variables.
 Accepts a `string` or a `function` that return those strings.
 Default is `<%= currentPage %> / <%= totalPage %>`.